 The governance of the internal model is defined in a number of documents and policies.
-In particular, governance rules, roles and responsibilities include standards for changes to the internal model and model validation as well as standards for internal and external data and expert settings used in the internal model.
+In particular, governance rules include roles, responsibilities and standards for changes to the internal model and model validation as well as standards for internal and external data and expert settings used in the internal model.
 The rules have been set-up in compliance with the requirements of Solvency II.

 The risk management function provides quarterly reports on internal model results and changes to the Executive Board and the Risk Committee.
-The reporting supports the tracking of changes to the risk profile and the solvency ratio.
-Apart from this reporting, internal model results are embedded in most internal steering processes such as capital cost allocation and new product evaluation.
+The reporting supports the tracking of changes to the risk profile and the solvency ratio over time.
+Apart from this reporting, internal model results are embedded in the essential internal steering processes such as capital cost allocation and new product evaluation.